ssschneider/allstars8-cast/README.md

 ## 🌎 English Version

-Pokémon List is a project developed during the Programmer Week: From Zero to Hired an immersion offered by Dev em Dobro.
+All Stars 8 Cast is a project developed during the Programmer Week: From Zero to Hired an immersion offered by Dev em Dobro, as the personalized version.
 To do that, I've used:
 - HTML, CSS, JS, Git and Github

 > You can check out the deploy by [clicking here](https://ssschneider.github.io/listagem-pokemons-devweek/)